AdrianAntico/AutoQuant/README.md

   * AssociationRules

 ##### **AutoRecommenderScoring()**
-Automatically score a recommender model from AutoRecommender
+<code>AutoRecommenderScoring()</code> automatically score a recommender model from AutoRecommender

 ##### **AutoMarketBasketModel()**
-AutoMarketBasketModel function runs a market basket analysis automatically.
+<code>AutoMarketBasketModel()</code> is a function that runs a market basket analysis automatically.
 It will convert your data, run the algorithm, and add on additional significance values not orginally contained within.

 </p>
 </details>